-Protection against overvoltages using gapless zinc oxide surge arresters has been accepted and adopted worldwide.
-In particular, assets such as transformers, cables and gas-insulated substations are highly vulnerable to transient surges emanating from lightning and switching surges.
-While performance of such arresters under these types of overvoltages is superior to previous coordinating gaps and silicon carbide technology, effectiveness of surge protection and the resulting protection margin for equipment depends greatly on physical distance between the arrester and the equipment being protected.
-This edited contribution to INMR by Professors A. Haddad and M. Albano at Cardiff University in the U.K. as well as experts from the National Grid, explores different scenarios of substation arrangements and quantifies protection margins offered by arresters as a function of their distance from equipment.
+Protection against overvoltages using gapless zinc oxide surge arresters has been adopted worldwide.
+In particular, assets such as transformers, cables and gas-insulated substations are especially vulnerable to transient surges emanating from lightning and switching.
+Performance of arresters under these types of overvoltages is superior to previous coordinating gaps and silicon carbide technology.
+But effectiveness of surge protection and resulting protection margin for equipment will depend greatly on the physical distance between the arrester and the equipment being protected.
+Professors A. Haddad and M. Albano at Cardiff University in the United Kingdom as well as experts from the National Grid explore different scenarios of substation arrangements and quantify protection margins offered by arresters as a function of their distance from equipment.

 Overvoltages due to lightning and switching surges have significant impact on substation design and insulation coordination of power systems.
 Quantifying and mitigating their impact in and around substations needs to be investigated to allow determination of overvoltage levels and their probability throughout a substation.
-This facilitates insulation co-ordination procedures with the aim of reducing rate of failure, system outages and restoration costs.
-To reduce system outages, withstand voltage level is selected such that it will allow flashovers to occur at selected points (e.g. co-ordinating gaps) away from expensive and difficult-to-repair equipment.
+This facilitates insulation co-ordination procedures that aim to reduce rate of failure, system outages and restoration costs.
+To reduce system outages, withstand voltage level is selected such that it will allow flashovers to occur at selected points (e.g. co-ordinating gaps) and away from expensive, difficult-to-repair equipment.
 At high system voltages, it is generally more economical to use overvoltage protection versus increasing the insulation withstand level of equipment.

 Circuit Model Parameters

 EMTP models for selected configurations of substation layouts are developed to compute lightning and switching overvoltages.
 In these models, overhead lines, cables, transformers, GIS and substation entry circuits are considered and various circuit connection scenarios simulated.